• Home

 TakeMeTour Chiang Rai Tour

 By private car from Chiang Mai to Chiang Rai: If you prefer to travel to Chiang Rai by yourself, you can also charter a private car to take you there from Chiang Mai.
-A 1-way transfer will cost anywhere from 3200 to 3600 Baht per vehicle (US$100-110) depending on which car service you go with.
+A 1-way transfer will cost anywhere from 3200 to 3600 Baht per vehicle (US$100-110 or 85-100 Euros) depending on which car service you go with.
 You can look through some private car transfer options by clicking here.
 As with any booking on Klook, make sure you read through the reviews and terms carefully, including potential surcharges for pick up/drop off outside the designated areas.

-Note: The Chiang Rai private tour I mentioned above costs just US$119 per person (less than return private transfer between Chiang Mai and Chiang Rai) and includes transportation, entry fees into all of the temples, a local guide and a massive Thai lunch.
+Note: The Chiang Rai private tour I mentioned above costs just US$135 per person (less than return private transfer between Chiang Mai and Chiang Rai) and includes transportation, entry fees into all of the temples, a local guide and a massive Thai lunch.
 I highly recommend booking yourself onto this LocalTable tour with Sakon if you get a chance, but make sure you book early as Sakon’s tours in Chiang Mai and Chiang Rai are very popular!
 You can book the LocalTable Chiang Rai one day trip by clicking here.

 Chiang Mai to Chiang Rai by bus: If you are on a tight budget, you can take a Greenbus between Chiang Rai and Chiang Mai – buses depart throughout the day with at least 1 bus every hour or so.
 Check the bus schedule here.